-- The school community will: - Train all staff, including: teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc. - Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.
+- The school community will: - Train all staff, including teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc. - Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - Provide systematic opportunities to develop pupils' social and emotional skills, including building self-esteem.

-10) Involvement of pupils
+10) Involvement of Pupils

-- We will: - o Involve pupils in policy writing and decision making, to ensure that they understand the school's approach and are clear about the part they play in preventing bullying. - Regularly canvas children and young people's views on the extent and nature of bullying. - o Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum.
+• We will:

-- o Utilise pupil voice in providing pupil led education and support - o Publicise the details of internal support, as well as external helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying to address the problems they have.
+- Involve pupils in policy writing and decision making, to ensure that they understand the school's approach and are clear about the part they play in preventing bullying. - o Regularly canvas pupils' views on the extent and nature of bullying. - o Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - o Utilise pupil voice in providing pupil led education and support - Publicise the details of internal support, as well as external helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying to address the problems they have.

-11) Involvement and liaison with parents and carers
+11) Involvement and Liaison with Parents and Carers

-- We will: - Take steps to involve parents and carers in develop policies and procedures, to ensure they are aware that the school does not tolerate any form of bullying. - Make sure that key information about bullying (including policies and named points of contact) is available to parents/carers in a variety of formats, including via the school website - Ensure all parents/carers know who to contact if they are worried about bullying and where to access independent advice. - Work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - Ensure that parents work with the school to role model positive behaviour for pupils, both on and offline. - Ensure all parents/carers know about our complaints procedure and how to use it effectively, to raise concerns in an appropriate manner.
+- We will: - Take steps to involve parents and carers in develop policies and procedures, to ensure they are aware that the school does not tolerate any form of bullying. - Make sure that key information about prejudice-based and discriminatory bullying (including policies and named points of contact) is available to parents/carers in a variety of formats, including via the school website. - Ensure all parents/carers know who to contact if they are worried about bullying and where to access independent advice. - Work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - Ensure that parents work with the school to role model positive behaviour for pupils, both on and offline. - Ensure all parents/carers know about our complaints procedure and how to use it effectively, to raise concerns in an appropriate manner.

-12) Monitoring and review: putting policy into practice
+12) Monitoring and Review: Putting Policy into Practice